 Outriggers and Downriggers

-Riggers are accessories used for trolling that allow you to have multiple lines in the water at once without them getting crossed.
+Riggers are trolling accessories that allow you to have multiple lines in the water at once without crossing them.
 Riggers allow you to fish across an area horizontally or vertically.

-Outriggers are essentially just long poles mounted to the sides of a boat, and they allow you to spread your lines and bait across the water horizontally.
-Lines can be set to different lengths, letting you cover the most area while trolling through a section of water.
+Outriggers are essentially just long poles that mount to the sides of a boat, and they allow you to spread your lines and bait across the water horizontally.
+You can set your line to different lengths, letting you cover the most area while trolling through a section of water.
 When the boat is turning, one side of the outriggers will lift the lures toward the surface, while the other side will let the lures sink further down.

 Trolling at a slight turn allows your lures to separate horizontally and vertically, scattering among an entire cross-section for optimal results.
 Outriggers also manage the lures so that they remain visible outside of the boat’s wake.